There are currently no products in the cart.

 Another way to maximize the effects of your workout is to use shorter rest periods in between your sets.
 Allowing your body less time to recover ultimately places more demand on your muscles, which in turn causes more damage to your muscles fibers.

-While it might sound like a bad thing, more damage to your muscle fibers ultimately means more muscle-building potential.
+While it might sound like a bad thing, more damage to your muscle fibers means more muscle-building potential.
 Ideally, you should be resting between 30 seconds to a minute in between sets.

 When it comes to building a bigger butt, compound movements like squats, deadlifts, the leg press, and hip thrusters should be the centerpiece of your workout routine.
 Once you’ve got those out of the way, you can move on to a few isolation movements to really exhaust your glutes.